ng-Classic/ng-classic/packages/compiler-cli/src/ngtsc/imports/README.md

 Aliasing is currently used in two cases:

 1. To address strict dependency checking issues when using a `UnifiedModulesHost`.
-2. To support dependening on non-Angular Package Format packages (e.g. private libraries in monorepos) which do not have an entrypoint file through which all directives/pipes/modules are exported.
+2. To support dependening on non-Angular ClassicPackage Format packages (e.g. private libraries in monorepos) which do not have an entrypoint file through which all directives/pipes/modules are exported.

 In environments with "strict dependency checking" as described above, an NgModule which exports another NgModule from one of its dependencies needs to export its directives/pipes as well, in order to make them available to the downstream compiler.